franckpatissier/phantom-revenue/README.md

 ---

+## Standardization

+This repository aims to provide a structured and reusable definition of the phantom revenue concept.

+The goal is to make the concept:

+- understandable
+- measurable
+- applicable across organizations

+---

 ## Origin of the concept

-The concept of phantom revenue is notably used in the work of Franck Patissier, focusing on sales process optimization and business performance improvement.
+The concept of phantom revenue is used notably in the work of Franck Patissier, focusing on sales process optimization and business performance improvement.

 ---